 4 Ways to Come Alive When You Feel Dead Inside

-So, you need to figure out what will work for you.
-You are the only expert on you, and you know more about yourself than anyone ever will.
+To come alive when you feel dead inside, you need to figure out what will work for you.
+You are the only expert on you (besides God, who created you), and you know more about yourself than anyone ever will.
 Your job is to find the crack in the tomb and start prying it open until the light comes in.
-And then, you will stop saying “I feel dead inside” and start focusing on what brings you alive.
+Keep trying new and different things, ideas and activities that might help you stop saying “I feel dead inside” and start coming back to life.

 1. Go back to when you first started to feel numb

 When my grandma died, I felt like I was dead on the inside.
 My grief was overwhelming and constant.
-All I wanted to do was sleep.
+I was numb and overwhelmed, and all I wanted to do was sleep.
 I wanted to hide from the world and never wake up.

 Sometimes the feeling of being dead inside is actually grief or heartache that is stuck in our hearts, souls, and spirits.
 Difficult emotions, such as guilt, anger, shame, or regret can cause emotional issues if they aren’t processed or work through.
 But regardless of the cause – such as my grandma’s death or Kate’s breakup – the feeling is similar.
 Numb, no feeling, purposeless, emptiness, flat line.
 No ups or downs, just sad grey nothing.